 Tests and procedures used to diagnose liver hemangioma include:

 Other tests and procedures may be used depending on your situation.

 Treatments and drugs

 Most people don't need treatment

 Your doctor may schedule follow-up exams to check your liver hemangioma periodically for growth if the hemangioma is large.

 Treatment for liver hemangioma that causes signs and symptoms

 Coping and support

-Living with a liver hemangioma, even a small, dormant one, can be unsettling at first.
+Learning that you have a liver hemangioma — even a small, dormant one — can be unsettling at first.
 You may be worried about whether your liver hemangioma is growing or whether it will cause complications in the future.
 With time, you may adjust to living with a liver hemangioma.
 Until you find your own ways of coping, consider trying to:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.